Suggested links

 Pleural Mesothelioma

 Pleural mesothelioma develops in the lung lining (pleura) and is the most common type of mesothelioma.
 Symptoms include chest pain, chronic cough, and shortness of breath.
-The average life expectancy for pleural mesothelioma is 18 months, but treatment may help you live longer.
+Treatments like surgery or chemotherapy can help you live longer and ease painful symptoms.
 Learn more about pleural mesothelioma and how our team can help you navigate your cancer journey.

 Medically reviewed by: Mark Levin, MD